StackVista/stackstate-docs/use/glossary.md

 * **StackPack** - A package that is prepared for integration with an external data source.
 * **StackPack instance** - Single StackPack integration to one instance of the specific type of data source.
 * **state** - See Health State.
 * **STQL \(StackState Query Language\)** - A built-in query language used to create advanced filters.
-It is a typed language, which means that each supported type of data is predefined as a part of STQL.
+It's a typed language, which means that each supported type of data is predefined as a part of STQL.
 * **STJ \(StackState Templated JSON\)** - A JSON file with StackState specific template placeholders.
 * **subject** - A user or a group with a scope.
 * **synchronization** - Consolidation of topology information from a data source.